alexshpilkin/studies/condit.md

 [challenge][1] to come up with a Forth idea that wasn't tried before (or at least that's how I took it... =) ).
 I have tried to implement in ANS Forth a condition system in the vein of [Common Lisp][2], [Dylan][3], and [Racket][4].
-The best high-level overview of the idea known to me is [in _Practical Common Lisp_][5], and its originator Kent Pitman also wrote an [in-depth discussion][6] of the issues and design choices.
+If that seems too theoretical, the C2 wiki also [points out][5] that the DOS Abort/Retry/Ignore prompt is _unimplementable_ on top of exception systems in every modern language except those three.
+The best high-level overview of the idea known to me is [in _Practical Common Lisp_][6], and its originator Kent Pitman also wrote an [in-depth discussion][7] of the issues and design choices.
-This text will instead proceed from the lowest level up, describing parts of the code in corresponding sections.
+This text will instead proceed from the lowest level up, describing parts of [the code](condit.fth) in corresponding sections.

 ## Activation stack